MithrilJS/mithril.js/docs/simple-application.md

 module.exports = User
 ```

 Now let's add code to load some data from a server.
-To communicate with a server, we can use Mithril's XHR utility, `m.request`.
-First, we include Mithril in the module:
+To communicate with a server, we can use Mithril.js' XHR utility, `m.request`.
+First, we include Mithril.js in the module:

 ```javascript
 // src/models/User.js